zjunlp/EasyEdit/README.md

   > Note 2: Similarly, the [MALMEN](https://github.com/ChenmienTan/malmen) method is only partially supported due to the same reasons and will continue to be improved.
 #### Current Implementation

 You can choose different editing methods according to your specific needs.
+GPT series includes GPT-2, GPT-J, GPT-NEO.
+LMM includes MiniGPT-4, BLIP-2, LLaVA-OneVision and Qwen2-VL (Please refer to [MultimodalEdit](https://github.com/zjunlp/EasyEdit/blob/main/examples/MultimodalEdit.md) for more details).
 | **Method** | T5 | GPT series | LlaMA | Baichuan | ChatGLM | InternLM | Qwen | Mistral | LMM
 | :-------: | :-------: | :-------: | :-------: | :-------: | :-------: | :-------: | :-------: | :-------: | :-------: |
 | FT | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ | |